Skip to content

 To ensure secure access, CSCS requires users to connect through the designated jump host Ela (ela.cscs.ch) before accessing any cluster.

-Before trying to log into your target cluster, you can first check that the SSH key generated above can be used to access Ela:
+Before trying to log into your target cluster, you can first check that your SSH key works with Ela:

 ssh -i ~/.ssh/cscs-key ela.cscs.ch

 This approach configures Ela as a jump host and creates aliases for the systems that you want to access in ~/.ssh/config on your laptop or PC.
-The benefit of this approach is that once the ~/.ssh/config file has been configured, no additional steps are required between creating a new key using MFA, and logging in.
+The benefit of this approach is that once the ~/.ssh/config file has been configured, no additional steps are required between creating or signing a new key, and logging in.

 Below is an example ~/.ssh/config file that facilitates directly logging into the Daint, Santis and Clariden clusters using ela.cscs.ch as a Jump host: